YOUR LIFE

 Up to 12 weeks

-For more information on Powell’s Leave of Absence Policy, go to Company Policies on Powell’s company intranet, Intersect.
+For more information on Powell’s Leave of Absence Policy, go to Company Policies on Powell’s company intranet, Intersect, or contact your local HR Department.

 Preparing for your time-off